fujisima/seader/README.md

 ## Example

-This is a basic example which shows you how to solve a common problem:
+This example demonstrates how to access birth data:

 ``` r
 library(seader)